 We began to explore and aggregate the university's demographic, biographic, and Virtual Learning Environment (VLE) usage data.
 Our Data Scientists were there to guide and inform the data exploration process.
 Through applying LA, machine learning technology, and data science techniques, we were able to identify cohorts of students and observe which demographic groups had low engagement, low attainment, or had high drop-out rates.
 The importance of this part of the project was that we were able to use engagement with VLE as marker for students at risk of dropping out of university.

 By using LA programmes, Elastacloud provided the university's project team with key information and insight into VLE usage and student digital behaviour trends.
 In addition, a baseline of engagement with the VLE was determined so that when interventions were made, they could be analysed for their effectiveness.
 The objective was to increase student and staff involvement with VLE and deliver student behaviour measurement capabilities for the university.

-The project found that there is a relationship between a student’s engagement with the Virtual Learning Environment (VLE) and their likelihood of dropping out.
+The project found that there is a relationship between a student’s engagement with the VLE and their likelihood of dropping out.
 As a result, the university now has actionable insights into their previously untapped data, allowing them to work towards reducing drop-out rates amongst all demographics of students.

 Additionally, on our journey to answering the key questions posed by this project's aims, we were able to create new opportunities with machine learning analytic tools.
 The university aims to deploy and monitor these tools for student and employer use, ensuring engagement goals are met and feedback capabilities are encouraged.
 These include self-auditing staff programmes and student skills reflection areas which enable them to find help and access personalised feedback to improve their digital capabilities.
 The adoption of these machine learning tools has given the university the means and understanding to identify students requiring extra support and make interventions accordingly thus deterring them from dropping out.